techmaharaj/scalekit-guide/docs/apis/index.md

 #### Using Access Token
 <div class="row section">
     <div class="col col--6">
-The `access_token` is the OAuth access token you need to use for all subsequent API calls to Scalekit.\n\nTo make a request to one of our APIs, you need to include the access token in the Authorization header of the request as Bearer 'access_token'.
+The `access_token` is the OAuth access token you need to use for all subsequent API calls to Scalekit.

+To make a request to one of our APIs, you need to include the access token in the Authorization header of the request as Bearer 'access_token'.

 Please make sure that you keep your Client Secrets safely.
 Do not share your client secret in publicly accessible areas such as GitHub, client-side code, etc.